Want a Wooden Rabbit Cage?

 Perhaps you'd like to rethink your approach and consider something other than a wooden rabbit cage?

-Here are two great ideas for you:
+Here are two suggestions for you:

-2. Or, get our plans and build your own excellent wire cages and PVC rabbit hutch frames!
+2. Or, get our plans and build your own excellent wire cages and PVC rabbit hutch frames.

-Links to these options are right here below....
+Links to these options are right here, below....

-Where can I purchase top quality pet rabbit cages?
+Where can I find top quality rabbit cages that are great for rabbit feet?

 Hostile Hare Logo